Turon River: Geography

 The Turon River rises on the western slopes of the Great Dividing Range in the Capertee Valley, west of Ben Bullen, and flows generally to the north west and then west, joined by the Crudine River, and then forms its confluence with the Macquarie River south west of Hill End; dropping 372 m over the course of its 117 km length.

 The upper reaches of the Turon River are partly bound by Turon National Park, established in 2002, while the lower reaches open onto private grazing property.

 The river is crossed by the Wallaby Rocks Bridge that carries the Hill End Road, located at Wallaby Rocks.

 Gold rush

 The Turon River is well renowned because it was the site of one of Australia's first alluvial gold rushes.
 During the gold rush Chinese migrant workers built a water race to bring water to mining operations along sections of the Turon River.
 Many parts of the race can still be seen today, such as at Turon Gates.
-The Turon River was the site of violence between miners and licensing authorities during the gold rush.